Antarctica Travel Bags

-For a super affordable and robust duffel bag we recommend the TYTN (pronounced Tytan).
-The TYTN duffel bag is constructed from strong tarpaulin material and comes with lined zippers.
+For a super affordable and robust duffel bag we recommend the Osprey duffel Bag.
+The Osprey duffel Bag is constructed from strong tarpaulin material and comes with lined zippers.
 It also has a nifty shoe compartment which works great in helping to separate dirty clothes and shoes from your clean gear.

 A lightweight day pack is an essential item, especially in Antarctica when everyone has some camera gear to lug around!
 You’ll also be able to carry your valuables and other items like your sunscreen, gloves, snacks etc.

 The key characteristics to look for in a good day pack include: